Sarah Binks: Reception and legacy

 Peter Gzowski made Hiebert a frequent guest on his CBC Radio program Morningside and Hiebert thereby became well known across Canada.
 Now considered a Canadian classic, Sarah Binks has never been out of print since its original publication in 1947.
 Its New Canadian Library edition featured an afterword by Charles Gordon.

 In 1967, Hiebert produced a sequel, Willows Revisited, which, although well-received, did not receive the same level of acclaim as the original novel.
 The title refers to Willows, the fictional Saskatchewan birthplace of Binks.

 Although Hiebert's gentle brand of humour is recognizable to some in Canada, it is not uncommon for some to believe Sarah Binks to have been a real person and to excoriate her translations of Heinrich Heine.
 Though some reviewers have suggested models for Sarah, including Canadian poet E. Pauline Johnson, Hiebert said that his character was not based on any single person.

+The Canadian musician Glenn Gould composed a setting of one of the poems of Sarah Binks, The Farmer and the Farmer's Wife but left the composition unfinished.

 A small town poet in The Cruelest Month by Louise Penny is compared to Binks.